 Looking ahead, GR Engineering enters FY16 with a solid order book dominated by Australian based projects and good revenue visibility through to FY17.
-As at the date of this report, contracted and recurrent revenue for FY16 is estimated to be approximately \$220 million.
-Despite the increased levels of revenue and utilisation, the consolidated entity retains the operational and financial capacity to execute additional work and is working diligently to close out existing near term opportunities and to pursue new business in Australia and abroad.
+As at the date of this report, contracted revenue for FY16 stood at \$195 million (excluding contributions from Upstream PS).
+Despite the increased levels of contracted revenue and utilisation, the consolidated entity retains the operational and financial capacity to execute additional work and is working diligently to close out existing near term opportunities and to pursue new business in Australia and abroad.